gayathripalani/weather-app/README.md

 Run frontend locally

 To install dependencies -
-yarn install
+npm install

-To run the frontend application - yarn start
+To run the frontend application - npm start

-To run the frontend test cases - yarn test
+To run the frontend test cases - npm test